Landing page conversions are critical to both paid and organic search strategies.

 Depending on how you create, integrate, and monitor and adjust these “landing pages” in the context of your overall marketing strategies, you could stand to earn far more sales—and revenue for your business.

-This guide will introduce you to the concept of landing pages, how to optimize them effectively, and best practices for securing long-term gains for your investment.
+This guide will introduce you to the concept of landing page optimization, also optimizing landing pages or landing page elements effectively, and best practices for securing long-term gains for your investment.

 First, let’s define exactly what a “landing page” is.
 There are a variety of forms here, but the basic concept is simple.
-A landing page is a specifically dedicated page of your website tied to some means of attracting customers.
-Visitors from various channels, such as social media or paid advertising, will “land” on these pages after clicking a link, and be presented with an opportunity to engage.
-Usually, these engagements are tied to some kind of value, making the focal point of the landing page a conversion opportunity.
-Usually, these pages are left off the main navigation, as they serve a niche function and may not be relevant for your standard audience.
+A landing page is a specifically dedicated page of your website tied to some means of attracting customers, landing page website visitors from various channels, such as social media or paid advertising, will “land” on these pages after clicking a link, and be presented with an opportunity to engage.
+Usually, these engagements are tied to some kind of value, making the focal point of the landing page a conversion rate optimization opportunity.
+Usually, these pages are left off the main navigation, as they serve a niche function and may not be relevant for your standard target audience.

-Landing pages offer a number of advantages, which I’ll get into in the next main section, but first, let’s take a look at exactly why landing pages are one of the best tools you have to increase your bottom-line revenue.
+Landing page optimization offer a number of advantages, which I’ll get into in the next main section, but first, let’s take a look at exactly why landing pages are one of the best landing page optimization tools you have to increase your bottom-line revenue.

 The goal here is to optimize your landing pages for local SEO to gain more conversions, but the type of conversions you seek is up to you.
 Your conversion could be tied to a direct means of achieving revenue—such as selling a specific product—or an indirect means—such as acquiring more signups for your email newsletter.
 Either way, your goal is to get users to interact with your page on some level, which will ultimately drive more revenue to your business.

-First off, landing pages give you an enhanced ability to target your audience.
+First off, landing page optimization give you an enhanced ability for your target audience.
 Let’s say you have two demographic segments: you appeal to single, young adults as well as parents of young children.
-These are two distinct demographics, and you’ll likely use two different marketing methods to target them (such as newer social media platforms for young adults and paid advertising for parents).
-If you funnel them both to the same website, you’ll have to speak in generic terms, which could lower your relevance and overall engagement, but landing pages give you the ability to segment your audience according to their demographic makeup.
+These are two distinct demographics, and you’ll likely use two different online marketing methods to target audience/ them (such as newer social media platforms for young adults and paid advertising for parents).
+If you funnel them both to the same website, you’ll have to speak in generic terms, which could lower your relevance and overall engagement, but landing page search engine optimization / (Landing page SEO) give you the ability to segment your audience according to their demographic makeup.

-This is perfectly illustrated by the pizza-related landing pages below.
-Look how one variant targets families specifically, while the other targets single eaters.
+This is perfectly illustrated by the pizza-related landing page optimization below.
+Look how one variant targets family specifically, while the other targets single eaters.

 (Image Source: WishPond)

-Using landing pages can also help you get better data from your audience, in a number of different ways.
+Using & landing page optimization can also help you get better data from your audience, in a number of different ways.
 First, you’re isolating your customers’ behavior to only one page; rather than tracking the complicated paths your users take throughout your website to convert, the process is a simple yes/no opportunity.
-Second, when you have multiple landing pages running at the same time, it’s easy to compare your data apples-to-apples.
+Second, when you have multiple optimize landing pages running at the same time, it’s easy to compare your data apples-to-apples.
 Take a look at this chart as an example:

 (Image Source: Hubspot)